superfeedr/documentation/publishers.md

 ## Introduction

 All the [PubSubHubbubb](http://pubsubhubbub.superfeedr.com/) hubs hosted here at Superfeedr are compliant with the core specifications for versions [0.3](http://pubsubhubbub.googlecode.com/svn/trunk/pubsubhubbub-core-0.3.html) and [0.4](http://pubsubhubbub.googlecode.com/svn/trunk/pubsubhubbub-core-0.4.html).
 To enable your publisher hub and get subscribers coming to your real-time feeds, you need to set up [discovery](#discovery) and [ping](#ping).

 ## Discovery

-Discovery tells your current and future subscribers who poll your resources that they can get content from your Superfeedr hosted hub.

-It’s as easy as adding the following to your resources:
+Discovery tells your current and future subscribers who poll your resources that they can get content from your Superfeedr hosted hub.It’s as easy as adding the following to your resources:

 ### Any HTTP resources

 For HTTP resources, PubSubHubbub uses discovery in the HTTP Headers.
-Include the following HTTP Header as defined in [RFC5988](http://tools.ietf.org/html/rfc5988) with each resource:
+Include the following HTTP Header as defined in [RFC5988](http://tools.ietf.org/html/rfc5988) with each resource.

-For HTTP resources, PubSubHubbub uses discovery in the HTTP Headers.

 {% prism javascript %}
 Link: <https://your-hub-name.superfeedr.com/>; rel="hub"